-Central Management's Groups are the basis on which a given Deployment operates.
-In Central Management, a Group may contain one or more computers and/or other groups.
-Currently, Central Management's groups are entirely self-contained, and cannot be directly mapped from Active Directory groups.
+Groups are the basis on which a given Deployment Plan operates.
+A Group may contain one or more Computers, and/or other Groups.
+Currently, Groups are entirely self-contained, and cannot be directly mapped from Active Directory Groups.

-The Groups page can be accessed from the left-hand navigation menu on your Central Management Dashboard by selecting the Groups menu item.
-If you do not see this menu entry, verify with your administrator whether your Central Management account has the View Groups role assigned..
+The Groups page can be accessed from the left-hand navigation menu by selecting the Groups menu item.
+If you do not see this menu entry, verify with your administrator whether yourhas the View Groups role assigned.

 The All Computers (Automatic Group)